wb7odyfred/ConvergenceOS/README.md

 ## Disclaimer

 ConvergenceOS is not affiliated with Valve, Steam, Ubuntu, or Linux Mint in any way.

+## Release

+You can find binary releases of this program on GitHub at https://github.com/jonbitzen/ConvergenceOS/releases

 ## Overview